romanf-dev/mcu-keyhole/README.md

 | w   | Word (16 bits)      |
 | d   | Doubleword (32 bits)|

 Width override keys are optional.
-By default memory access width is equal to width of "unsigned int" type for the target architecture.
+By default memory access width is equal to width of "unsigned int".

 And yet another couple of facts about the protocol:

-- Request string must be terminated by CR, LF or CRLF.
+- Request string must be terminated by LF.
 - All device responses contain CRLF at end of the string.
 - Integers wider than specified width are truncated.
 - Integers wider than 32-bit are considered as error.
-- Writes don't output anything.
+- Writes output just CRLFs.
-- When incorrect string is received the device responds with word 'ERROR'.

 Examples:

 Read value at address 0x11223344:

-    a 11223344
+    r 11223344

 Write value 0x55667788 to address 0x11223344:

-    a 11223344 v 55667788
+    w 11223344 55667788

 Write byte to the same address:

-    a 11223344 v 55 b
+    wb 11223344 55

 Single string may contain more than one request, for example:

-    'a 11223344\na 22334455'
+    'r 11223344 | r 22334455'

-Device will perform two accesses.
+Device will perform two accesses and its responses will be also separated by |.
-This approach may be helpful when there is need to perform two actions as fast as possible.
+This approach may be helpful when there is need to perform two actions as fast as possible without USB transmission overhead.

 Platform support
 ----------------

-Linux and Windows 10 require no additional drivers, just plug and play.
+Linux and Windows 10+ require no additional drivers, just plug and play.
+OSX should also work but untested.
-Windows 7/8.1 contain usbser.sys driver but it does not install automatically.
-Try install .inf file in the project's folder, it will attach existing driver to device's VID/PID.

 Troubleshooting